 vi.
 Insufficient Funds Checks.
 We reserve the right to close your Spending Account should you attempt to authorize checks when you do not have enough funds in your Spending Account to cover the transaction.

-e.
+f.
 Foreign Transactions.
 If you make a purchase or obtain cash using your Card in a currency other than US Dollars or a country other than the US, the amount of your transaction will be converted by the network or card association that processes the transaction into US Dollars based on rates observed by the network or card association in the wholesale market or government-mandated rates, where applicable.
 The currency conversion rate used for a particular transaction is the rate for the applicable currency on the date that the transaction occurred; except that, in limited situations, particularly where transaction submissions to the network or card association for processing are delayed, the currency conversion rate used may be the rate for the applicable currency on the date the transaction is processed.

-f.
-Preauthorized Transfers.
+8. Preauthorized Transfers.

-i.
+a.
 Right to Stop Payment and Procedure for Doing So.
 If you have told us in advance to make regular payments out of your Spending Account, you can stop any of these payments.
 Here’s how: Contact Customer Service in time for us to receive your request at least 3 Business Days or more before the payment is scheduled to be made.
 If you call, we may also require you to put your request in writing and get it to us within 14 days after you call.
 To stop a recurring payment to a merchant you have preauthorized to debit your Spending Account, you may also contact the merchant to request that the recurring payment be canceled.

-ii.
+b.
 Notice of Varying Amounts.
 If these regular payments may vary in amount, the person you are going to pay is required to tell you, 10 days before each payment, when it will be made and how much it will be.
 You may choose instead to get this notice only when the payment would differ by more than a certain amount from the previous payment, or when the amount would fall outside certain limits that you set.

-iii.
+c.
 Liability for Failure to Stop Payment of Preauthorized Transfer.
 If you order us to stop one of these payments three Business Days or more before the transfer is scheduled, and we do not do so, we will be liable for your losses or damages.

-g.
-Our Liability for Failure to Complete Transactions.
+9. Our Liability for Failure to Complete Transactions.
 If we do not complete a transaction to or from your Spruce Accounts on time or in the correct amount according to our agreements with you, we will be liable for your losses and damages.
 However, there are some exceptions.
 We will not be liable, for instance:

 1. If, through no fault of ours, you do not have enough funds available in your Spruce Account to complete the transaction;